Dlub0/Big-Data-LSTM/README.md

 ### Must

+* Generate a "twinned" data set of artifical Glucose Levels with affecting factors of eating, activity, and insulin application.

+* Use visualization tools, such as matplotlib or seaborn, to visualize the time series data and gain insights into the patterns and trends.

 * Preprocess the data to clean and filter out any noise or irrelevant information that may affect the accuracy of your model.

 * Preprocess the data to ensure that it is in a suitable format for your LSTM model, such as normalizing or scaling the data.